nktnet1/sync-request-curl/README.md

 Leverages [node-libcurl](https://github.com/JCMais/node-libcurl) for performance as opposed to spawning child processes like sync-request.

-This library cannot be used in a browser.
+This library was designed to run on NodeJS.
+It cannot be used in a browser.

 - [1.
 Installation](#1-installation)
 - [2.
 Usage](#2-usage)